 App Engine instances are part of the same private internal network as Compute Engine instances.
-Your App Engine application can communicate with services hosted on Compute Engine within the same project without going through the public internet.
-In many cases, your application connects to the service using the instance's internal IP address without needing to assign the database an external, public IP address.
-If desired, you can assign a public IP address to allow the database to be accessed from outside of Google Cloud Platform.
+Your App Engine app can communicate with services hosted on Compute Engine within the same project without going through the public internet.
+In many cases, your app connects to the service using the instance's internal IP address without needing to assign the database an external, public IP address.
+If desired, you can assign a public IP address to allow the database to be accessed from outside of GCP.

-Many popular third-party databases such as Redis, MongoDB, PostgreSQL, Cassandra, and Hadoop, can be quickly deployed to Compute Engine using the Cloud Launcher.
-There are also detailed guides on deploying MySQL and PostgreSQL.
+Many popular third-party databases such as Redis, MongoDB, PostgreSQL, Cassandra, Hadoop, and Microsoft SQL Server can be quickly deployed to Compute Engine by using the Cloud Launcher.
+See the following guides for details about deploying MySQL or PostgreSQL.

 Other cloud providers

-App Engine applications can connect to databases hosted on other public clouds if the database server and firewall are configured properly to accept connections.
-Your App Engine application connects to the database using the service's public IP address.
+App Engine apps can connect to external databases that are hosted on other public clouds as long as those database servers and your firewall are configured properly to accept connections.
+Your App Engine app connects over the Internet using that external service's public IP address.

 Databases managed by a third-party vendor

-There are many vendors offering managed database services such as mLab for MongoDB.
+There are many vendors offering managed database services such as mLab for MongoDB, Redis Labs offers hosted Redis caching.
 These vendors handle hosting, configuration, and maintenance of databases.
-App Engine can connect to these services in the same way as other public clouds, via the service's public IP address.
+App Engine can connect to these external services over the Internet, in the same way as other public clouds by using that service's public IP address.